Chapter 1: The Bus Stop

 It’s simple, the way a storm works alongside nature.
-It brings torrent disasters creating masses of greens of vegetation for the human race than afterward an iridescent of colors will come.
+It brings torrent disasters creating masses of greens of vegetation for the human race then afterward an iridescent of colors will come.

 The perfect combination of dark and light work together.

-I don’t mind using a bus to go places.
+I don’t mind using a bus to go to places.

 It has a particular smell.

 You see different people.

 The way they look with different hairs, eyes, mouths, and noses.